balamsoft/next-mail/README.md

 ```

 A description may not be necessary in the task itself, it must be written in the email's body.
 Checklist and deadline are optional but `worflow` and `end-states` are mandatory.
 There could be cases in which more that one state could be considered as a final state.
-Workflows may be created in the next-mail client so they are just copied to the email instead of being written every time.
+Workflows may be created in the next-mail client and they are copied to the email instead of being written every time per email.

 ## Tags